All Episodes

 So what's going to happen?

-Right now it is purely and simply a campaign issue.
+Now, right now, it is purely and simply a campaign issue.

-Well, yeah, jobs was too.
+Well, Jobs was too.

-But jobs, at minimum 20,000, over the long haul, hundreds of thousands of jobs would be created as a result of the Keystone Pipeline.
+But jobs at minimum 20,000 over the long haul, hundreds of thousands of jobs would be created as a result of the Keystone Pipeline.

 None of it matters.